wp-plugins/simple-social-buttons/readme.txt

 - Polish
 - Spanish
 - Thai
+- Slovak

 Feel free if you want to create a translation of this plugin.
 Contact me via e-mail or Twitter [@rabinek](https://twitter.com/rabinek "Paweł Rabinek on Twitter"), and I'll add your's translation to Simple Social Buttons.

-For more information about Wordpress and SEO, visit my [SEO Blog](http://www.rabinek.pl "Paweł Rabinek - Blog SEO") (in polish).
+For more information about Wordpress and SEO, visit my [SEO Blog](http://www.rabinek.pl/ "Paweł Rabinek - Blog SEO") (in polish).
-Also check my new SEO tool [SEO Audit](http://www.seoptimer.com "Free SEO Audit tool").
+Also check my new SEO tool [Seoptimer - Website Review](http://www.seoptimer.com/ "Free SEO Audit tool").

 Big thanks for support in development of this plugin for:

-- Karol from [Liga BBVA](http://www.ligabbva.pl "Liga hiszpańska BBVA") for PHP developement
+- Karol from [Liga BBVA](http://www.ligabbva.pl/ "Liga hiszpańska BBVA") for PHP developement
-- Talem Technologies - [Pozycjonowanie Bydgoszcz](http://www.talem.eu "SEO Pozycjonowanie Bydgoszcz") for time and resources
+- Talem Technologies - [Pozycjonowanie Bydgoszcz](http://www.talem.eu/ "SEO Pozycjonowanie Bydgoszcz") for time and resources
 - See more thanks in FAQ section

 == Installation ==